-Cause: The A320(B) pilot had mistaken another pilot's R/T transmissions as an endeavour to maintain separation.

-ATC clearance and climbed into conflict with A320(A).

-Contributory Factor: The A320(B) pilot's verbose responses delayed the controller's

-Degree of Risk: C.
+Cause : The A320(B) pilot had mistaken another pilot's R/T transmissions as an ATC clearance and climbed into conflict with A320(A).
+Contributory Factor: The A320(B) pilot's verbose responses delayed the controller's endeavour to maintain separation.
+Degree of Risk: С.